About the Company

 Ad Infinitum is an international ensemble based in Bristol, developing new and original theatre.
 Founded in 2007, Ad Infinitum is led by Co-Artistic Directors, Nir Paldi and George Mann.
 We create shape-shifting socio-political theatre to provoke, move and inspire.
 Through innovative storytelling and bold experimental styles, we make something completely different with each new production.
 Our theatre draws upon the power of the body, engages audiences with urgent issues, and ignites passionate debate.

 We have been creating and touring critically acclaimed, award-winning productions for over 10 years.
-Recently, our team has grown to include Emily Williams as Senior Producer, Sarah Kingswell for Theatre Bristol providing general management and finance support, and Emma Macnair as Company Administrator.
+Recently, our team has grown to include Emily Williams as Senior Producer, Emma Macnair as Company Administrator and Sarah Kingswell providing general management and finance support.

 Ad Infinitum is proud to be Associate Artist at Bristol Old Vic and The North Wall.
 We are Associate Artist Alumni at the Bush Theatre (2011-2013), The Lowry (2011-2017) and Redbridge Drama Centre (2009-2017).